Planning a Wedding in 6 Months (Checklist & Tips)

 As for the drinks, there are also a few vital boxes to tick.
 This includes:

-- Whether the venue provides a bar and bar staff or if you have to organise the set-up yourself.
+- Whether the venue provides a bar and bar staff or if you have to organize the set-up yourself.

 - Whether it will be a cash bar, open bar, or a combination of both.